Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.2.04 =
+* New: Defined field option data will no longer be sent to Akismet, to help improve accuracy with Akismet API.
+* Fix: Updated Elementor widget so it no longer uses the deprecated _register_controls method.

 = 5.2.03 =
 * New: Updated how unique field and form keys are generated for shorter unique keys.
 * New: Added a new frm_unique_field_key_separator filter for unique field keys.